 This implies the need for audio intelligibility to be directly tied to any notion of access; therefore, we decided to seek out an audio intelligibility expert.
-Thankfully, we found Steve Voran, an electrical engineer for the (part of the National Telecommunications and Information Administration).
+Thankfully, we found Steve Voran, an electrical engineer for the Institute for Telecommunications Sciences (part of the National Telecommunications and Information Administration).
 Steve’s decades of research in audio intelligibility has been instrumental in helping us develop this measurement method.

 A Learning Experience